CLICK TO ENLARGE TRAILER

 Director Tony Scott had to actively campaign for the casting of Willem Dafoe in a small part.

-Tony Scott discovered the rock group Bauhaus in a London nightclub and decided to put them in the movie.
-Their song “Bela Lugosi’s Dead” is heard during the opening credits and start of the film.
+Scott heard the rock group Bauhaus in a London nightclub and decided to put them in the movie.
+Their song “Bela Lugosi’s Dead” is heard during the opening credits.

-Most of the film was shot in London, with only one week’s shooting in New York, for exteriors.
+Most of the film was shot in London, with only one week in New York, for exteriors.
 The 19th Century mansion seen in the movie was located in the affluent London suburb of Mayfair.

 Pin It on Pinterest